digitalcraftsman/hugo-freelancer-theme/README.md

 1. Enter your email address under 'email' in the [`config.toml`](//github.com/digitalcraftsman/hugo-freelancer-theme/blob/dev/examples/config.toml)
 2. Upload the generated site to your server
 3. Send a dummy email yourself to confirm your account
-4. Click the confirm link in the email from www.formspree.io
+4. Click the confirm link in the email from formspree.io
 5. You're done.
 Happy mailing!

 ### Add social networks

 In the footer you can link some of your social network accounts.
-Search for `[params.footer.social]` at the end of bottom.
+Search for `[params.footer.social]` at the bottom of the file.
 The configuration should look similar like this one:

 ```toml
 networks = [